rpuch/rpuch.github.io/_posts/2022-01-30-instantiating-uninstantiatable.md

 ```

 That's quite a bulk of code, but the idea is simple: we construct a byte array that would be produced by Java
-Serialization if it serialized an instance of the given class, but with a slight modification: no fields
+Serialization if it serialized an instance of the given class, but with a slight modification: no field
 data remains here (because we want to get an empty object).

 Looks like a hack, and it is a hack, but, surprisingly, it works.
 Well... at least *sometimes*.